 This overall process is proven and is being used around the world.
 For example, the Groundwater Replenishment System in Orange County is the world's largest water purification system.
 Visit their website to learn more about their program.

 The following video will walk you through Pure Water Soquel's three-step advanced water purification process.
-Or read about these steps.
+Or read about these steps below the video.